1. A good employee recognition program boosts engagement and retention and creates a positive work culture.

 Also, it helps organizations create a culture of high performance, mutual respect, and innovation.

-This step-by-step guide on how to set up an employee recognition program can help organizations derive the desired benefits from the program.
+This step-by-step guide to setting up an employee recognition program can help organizations achieve the desired benefits.

 Here are the steps, one by one: